You've probably been triggered today.

 I’ve heard people get triggered by the words ‘milk’, ‘athletic’, ‘impressive’, ‘resume’, and hundreds more.
 Instead of being able to navigate conversations properly, people create their own mine-field of words they overreact to.

 And getting triggered brings out the worst in us.

 When we’re triggered our ‘self-protective behavior’ comes out.
 Stuff like…

 It’s not ideal for you to be triggered by these simple, english words.
 They’re all parts of reality.
 They exist.
 You will encounter them.
 The words are not ‘bad.’
 They’re just words, meant to be used.
-Words are not run from in terror, or hosed down like a fire.
-If you’re still triggered by these, make sure to pay attention to your reactions when someone says them to you.
+Words aren’t things to “run from in terror,” or “hose down like a fire.”
+If you’re still triggered by words, then pay attention to your reactions when someone says them to you.
 Practice being emotionally mature.
 Practice being present, breathing, and choosing gentler, less dramatic responses when someone is writing or speaking to you.
 Because the truth is…